 Centrally located between Melbourne, Canberra and Sydney, Albury’s strong and diverse economy achieves sustained and continuous growth.
 A stable and skilled labour force supports key industry sectors of manufacturing, property and business services, retail, health, construction and education.
-Attractive industrial and commercial property prices, buoyant and consistent business conditions and a city open for business and development.
+With attractive industrial and commercial property prices alongside buoyant and consistent business conditions, Albury is a city open for business and development.

 Located 500km from both Brisbane and Sydney, Armidale is one of the first communities in Australia to benefit from the NBN network, this provides the regional economy with numerous opportunities for business development and innovation.
 Many Armidale businesses are involved in thriving global ventures and Armidale Regional Council is keen to engage with developers and new business entrepreneurs.

 Bathurst is a growing City, with a strong, diverse economy offering an enviable lifestyle.
 The Bathurst Region is a hot spot for business.
 Our City and surrounding region offers new and established businesses a dynamic economic environment, ideal for growth and expansion.
 A combination of lower business costs, a diverse regional workforce, solid infrastructure and supportive business environment provide a setting tailored for business success.

 Located at the junction of major road, rail and air transport routes, Dubbo is a thriving regional service centre.
 The City is located in the heart of New South Wales and services a wider region of 120,000 people.
 Dubbo's economic strength lies heavily in the diversity of industries that reinforce its role as a vibrant regional service centre, supported by a flourishing retail sector and over 4,500 registered businesses.